anchetaWern/anchetawern.github.io/source/_posts/2014-02-25-a-whirlwind-tour-of-web-developer-tools-package-managers.markdown

 ####Browserify

-Unlike npm, bower or jam its not really considered a full-fledged package manager since it doesn't allow you to install or manage packages.
+Unlike npm, bower or jam browserify is not really considered a full-fledged package manager since it doesn't allow you to install or manage packages.
 However it allows you to write node.js-style modules in the front-end.

 Browserify is also preffered to be installed globally since you can use it on multiple projects: